kbk6881/PMG_Coding_Challenge/ProgrammingChallenges-master/csv-combiner/README.md

 Use `filename` as the header for the additional column.

 ## Input & Output
-You will be able to run my code as follows
+You will be able to run my code as follows. csv-combiner2.py can be used when memory limit hits -- this is for code review later

 ```
 $ python3 ./csv-combiner.py ./fixtures/accessories.csv ./fixtures/clothing.csv > combined.csv